nixarus/repoman/README.md

 Useful for RHEL 6, 7 based systems registered with Red Hat RHN using the certificate system.
 Requires Python 3 and above.

+Update: The following achieves what this script is trying to do: #subscription-manager repos --disable=REPO_ID1 --disable=REPO_ID2 etc...
 Usage
 -----